PhantomBot/PhantomBot/docs/guides/content/setupbot/properties.md

 Data Type: _Boolean_

-musicenable - If `true`, enables the websocket handler for the Son Request/YouTube player.
+musicenable - If `true`, enables the websocket handler for the Song Request/YouTube player.
 Default `true`

 &nbsp;